When you’re trying out CBD oil for the first time, it’s completely normal to feel a bit nervous.

-Though you’ve heard about all the amazing benefits of CBD, you’ve probably also heard that the compound itself is present in both marijuana and hemp.
+Though you’ve heard about all the amazing benefits of CBD, you’ve probably also heard that the compound itself is present in both varieties of cannabis plant: hemp and marijuana.
 So what’s the difference, and how does CBD oil really make you feel?

-Unlike THC (the main compound in marijuana), hemp derived CBD is non intoxicating and will not make you feel intoxicated.
-Instead, some research has found that CBD may reduce symptoms of anxiety, which means it’s likely to help you feel more relaxed.
+Unlike THC (the main compound in marijuana), hemp derived CBD is non intoxicating and will not make you feel any negative psychoactive effects.
+Instead, some research has found that hemp derived CBD may reduce symptoms of anxiety, which means it’s likely to help you feel more relaxed.

 If you take a low dose of CBD (which is somewhere around 10-25 milligrams), the effects you feel will be very subtle.
 It’s entirely common to feel relaxed, as if you just got a massage.
-At this dose, you’ll have a completely normal day without feeling impaired.
+At this dose, most people have a completely normal day without feeling impaired.

-It’s also important to note that the effects of CBD tend to compound over time.
-The best way to take CBD is by dosing every day; as this will rebalance your endocannabinoid system and return it to homeostasis.
+It’s also important to note that the effects of CBD oil tend to compound over time.
+The best way to take CBD oil is by dosing every day; as this will rebalance your endocannabinoid system (ECS) and help it return the body to homeostasis.

-In general, CBD doesn’t really have a distinguished “feeling.”
+Since it is non intoxicating, CBD use doesn’t really produce a distinguishable “feeling.”
 Instead, it’s more about reducing symptoms and promoting overall health.
 This is why we like to say that instead of making you “high,” CBD makes you feel “medium.”
 And you can get it without a medical marijuana card!

 To be clear: CBD is not a “cure” for any disease or health difficulty.
 However, the evidence of the effects of CBD from the Cannabis sativa plant can no longer be ignored: this powerful little ingredient has some amazing effects, and it just might improve your quality of life.

-If you’d like to learn more about CBD, keep reading.
-We’ll explore the benefits and symptoms of CBD oil, and we’ll also show you how to make an informed decision on what dose to take.
+If you’d like to learn more about the healing properties of cannabis, keep reading.
+We’ll explore potential health benefits, and we’ll also show you how to make an informed decision on what dose of CBD hemp oil to take.

 Can CBD Make You Feel Better?

 Maybe!
-Depending on what you are experiencing, CBD could have the potential to improve your quality of life.
+Depending on what you are experiencing, CBD from the cannabis plant could have the potential to improve your quality of life.

 In 2017, HelloMD conducted a large CBD usage study with Brightfield Group.
-In the study (which you can read here), researchers surveyed 2,400 HelloMD users about their CBD use.
+In the study, researchers surveyed 2,400 HelloMD users about their CBD use.

 About 80% of those surveyed said that they found CBD to be very or extremely effective.
 Approximately 52% of this group indicated that CBD works better than their prescription.

 If you have a serious health concern, be sure you talk to your doctor before trying any kind of CBD oil whether it be THC free broad spectrum, CBD isolate, or full spectrum.
 Supplements like CBD should always be taken under direction and supervision from a licensed doctor, especially if you are taking any medications.

-Though if you’re looking for general wellness, or if your doctor gives you the OK, CBD could be a great option to improve your well-being.
+Though if you’re looking for general wellness, or if your doctor gives you the OK, CBD oil products could be a great option to improve your well-being.

 Can CBD Make You Feel Bad?

-Time for the bad news.
-Yes – if you don’t do the proper research and dose responsibly, you could run into some nasty side effects of CBD.
+Yes – if you don’t do the proper research and dose responsibly, you could run into some side effects with CBD.